Ubayd Allah ibn Ziyad: Governor of Iraq and Khurasan

 Umayyad Caliphate coin imitating Sasanid Empire ruler Khosrau II.
 Coin of the time of Mu'awiya I ibn Abi Sufyan.
 BCRA (Basra) mint; "Ubayd Allah ibn Ziyad, governor".
 Dated AH 56 = 675/6 CE.
 Sasanian style bust imitating Khosrau II right; bismillah and three pellets in margin; c/m: winged creature right / Fire altar with ribbons and attendants; star and crescent flanking flames; date to left, mint name to right.

 Ubayd Allah's father prepared him to succeed him as governor, and indeed, after Ziyad's death in 672/673, Ubayd Allah became governor of Khurasan.
 A year or two later, he was also appointed to the governorship of Basra.
 According to historian Hugh N. Kennedy, Ubayd Allah was "more hasty and given to the use of force than his father, but a man whose devotion to the Umayyad cause could not have been doubted".

 In 674 he crossed the Amu Darya and defeated the forces of the ruler of Bukhara in the first known invasion of the city by Muslim Arabs.
+After he was appointed governor of Basra soon afterwards, he also took several thousand Bukharan captives with him as slaves.
+Out of those slaves the Bukhariya military unit was formed.
 From at least 674 and 675, Ubayd Allah had coins struck in his name in Khurasan and Basra, respectively.
 They were based on Sasanian coinage and written in Pahlavi script.
 The mints were located in Basra, Darabjird, Maysan, Narmashir, Jayy and, to a lesser extent, Kufa.
 The latter was attached to Ubayd Allah's governorship in 679/680, giving him full control of Iraq.